tiagotff/DIO/Ciencia_de_Dados_Unimed_BH/Modulo_2 _Python_para_Cientistas_de_Dados/desafios/projeto_criacao_pacotes_processamento_imagens/image-processing-package/README.md

 # Projeto: Criação de pacote de Processamento de Imagens

-Description.
-The package image_processing-test1 is used to:
+Description: The package image_processing-test1 is used to:
 >
 	Processing:
 		- Histogram matching